 Padens Mills – Monroe Township Location: 41.884292, -80.618799

 on State Rd at the intersection of Hatches Corners Rd

 Remnants: none known Description: The Paden family were Quakers who also owned 400 acres of land with a saw mill along Paden Creek in Crawford County, Pennsylvania.
 Jacob Paden was the patriarch and arrived in Monroe Township in 1805 or 1806.
 He constructed the first saw mill and grist mill in the township next to Bear Creek Waterfall in 1807.
 The grist mill was enlarged and improved in 1810 – 1811.
 The first distillery in the township was built by Jacob in partnership with William B. Frazier close to the mills.
 Jacob also owned the first general store in the township at the mill site.
 It was a small store, but certainly much better than nothing in those times.
 State Road Bridge just to the north of the GPS coordinates was constructed in 1983.

-Sherman – Geneva & Saybrook Township Location: 41.817462 -80.904346 on US 20 approximately halfway between Geneva & Saybrook Remnants: none known Description: Sherman’s status as a town didn’t last long.
-It isn’t on the 1874 or 1905 county atlases, but can be found on the Ohio map in the 1901 George Cram atlas along the New York, Chicago, & St. Louis Railroad (Nickel Plate Road).
+Sherman – Geneva and Saybrook Township Location: 41.817462, -80.904346 on US 20 approximately halfway between Geneva and Saybrook Remnants: none known Description: Sherman’s status as a town didn’t last long.
+Its only known cartographic appearance was on the Ohio map in the 1901 George Cram atlas along the New York, Chicago, & St. Louis Railroad (Nickel Plate Road).